 Returning to work

-The Faculty of Occupational Medicine has published advice for health care professionals and employers to help them facilitate the return to work of people who have long-COVID: :
+The Faculty of Occupational Medicine has published guidance for health care professionals and employers to help them facilitate the return to work of people who have long-COVID.
+This includes:

 The guidance works on the principle that work is generally good for health and gives practical steps that health care professionals can use when making decisions about fitness to return, including certification.